De'Aaron Fox NBA Playoffs Player Props: Kings vs. Warriors

 - This season, he's put up 18.4% of the Kings' attempted field goals, as he's averaging 18.2 per contest.

-- He's attempted 5.0 threes per game, or 12.0% of his team's shots from beyond the arc this season.
+- Fox is averaging 5.0 three-point field goal attempts per game this season, which is 12.0% of his team's shots from beyond the arc.

-- Fox's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.

-- Allowing 117.1 points per contest, the Warriors are the 21st-ranked team in the NBA on defense.

-- Giving up 43.3 rebounds per contest, the Warriors are the 15th-ranked team in the league.
+- The Warriors are the 21st-best defensive team in the NBA, giving up 117.1 points per game.

-- In terms of assists, the Warriors are ranked 15th in the NBA, allowing 25.7 per game.
+- On the glass, the Warriors are ranked 15th in the league, conceding 43.3 rebounds per game.

+- The Warriors concede 25.7 assists per contest, 15th-ranked in the league.

-- The Warriors are the 23rd-ranked squad in the league at allowing threes, giving up 12.9 made 3-pointers per game.
+- In terms of 3-pointers, the Warriors are 23rd in the league, giving up 12.9 makes per game.

 De'Aaron Fox vs. the Warriors